 The celebration begins!
 The Friends kicked off their 50th Anniversary year on the morning of Tuesday, January 14.
 Park advocates, Friends members, and city officials alike gathered for a celebratory breakfast and the unveiling of plans for transformative projects in all of Boston’s historic parks – the Boston Common, Public Garden, and Commonwealth Avenue Mall.

-Board Chair Leslie Adam launched the presentation by announcing the recently signed Memorandum of Understanding with the City of Boston (link to Globe press release).
+Board Chair Leslie Adam launched the presentation by announcing the recently signed Memorandum of Understanding with the City of Boston.
 A landmark document, the MOU signifies the beginning of a formal partnership with the City, the first of its kind between the Friends and the City.
 Boston Parks Commissioner Ryan Woods thanked the Friends for their unparalleled advocacy, care, and preservation of the parks.
 “These parks would not look the way they do today if it weren’t for the Friends,” said Woods.

 To make a donation to our 50th Anniversary projects, or to become a Member of the Friends, click here.